kanisterio/kanister/examples/kafka/adobe-s3-connector/README.md

 # kafka topic backup and restore
+To Backup and restore kafka topic data, we have used Adobe S3 Kafka connector which periodically polls data from Kafka and in turn uploads it to S3.
+Each chunk of data is represented as an S3 object.
+If no partitioner is specified in the configuration, the default partitioner which preserves Kafka partitioning is used.

-Topics messages are first purged and then restore operation is performed
+While restoration, Topics messages are first purged and then restore operation is performed

 ## Prerequisites